jwang93/SLogo/README.md

 ##### Your impressions of the assignment to help improve it in the future

 We felt that this project was both challenging and rewarding.
-From the Model side, we wish that maybe one day could have been devoted to interpreter design.
+From the Command side, we wish that maybe one day could have been devoted to interpreter design.
 Our TA helped us a bit with planning out how to design the Parser, but for the most part, we struggled heavily with that in the beginning.
+We also felt like there was a large mismatch between the amount of work each team had to do during each part of the project - the command side had vastly more work during part 2 and the model side had much more during part 3.